Healthcare Administration and Leadership

 • Healthcare Administration and Leadership

-The Bachelor of Science in Health Services Administration and Leadership is a degree completion program offered in both a hybrid and fully online format designed for working professionals in health care who want to advance into management and leadership roles as well as for workers wishing to transition into the healthcare industry.
+The Bachelor of Science in Healthcare Administration and Leadership is a degree completion program offered in a hybrid format designed for working professionals in health care who want to advance into management and leadership roles as well as for workers wishing to transition into the healthcare industry.
 Students will complete their bachelor’s degree while acquiring skills to effectively plan, direct, and administer the delivery of healthcare services in a variety of settings.
 The program will also prepare students for graduate study in areas including healthcare administration, organizational leadership, and human resource management.

 Degree Requirements